nlx-404/.vscode/README.md

+# Vscode Advanced Tweaks

+## Installation
+To install the new version:
+- First, make sure to install the custom css and js loader in vscode.
+Follow the instructions on the extension to make it work
+- Second, copy and paste the contents of `custom-settings.json` into your `settings.json` in vscode.
+Replace the file path with the path to your custom css file
+- Third, download or copy the contents of `custom.css` into the custom css file linked into the path in `settings.json`
+- Reload custom css and js loader extension

+To use the old version:
+- Copy and paste the contents of `settings.json` into your `settings.json` file in vscode

 ## My new setup using custom css and js extension looks like this:
 - Changed command palette
 - Changed status bar